Putin Now Has Underwater Nukes That Cause 1,600-Foot Tsunamis, ‘Flush All Living Things,’ Moscow Paper Reports

 “The wave from a possible explosion of a nuclear warhead off the coast can rise to an altitude of more than 400–500 meters and is able, on its way, to flush all living things 1,500 kilometers deep into the mainland,” the paper reported.

 A 400 to 500 meter-tall wave would rise 1,300 to 1,600 feet high.
-By comparison, New York City’s Empire State Building stands just over 1,400 feet high, at the top of the radio antenna on its roof, according to CNN.
-And 1,500 kilometers is more than 900 miles, meaning that the nuclear generated tsunami would “flush all living things” nearly one-third of the way across the United States, if it were to crash into a coastal area — according to the MK account.
+By comparison, New York City’s Empire State Building stands just over 1,400 feet high at the top of the radio antenna on its roof, according to CNN.
+And 1,500 kilometers is more than 900 miles, meaning that the nuclear-generated tsunami would “flush all living things” nearly one-third of the way across the United States if it were to crash into a coastal area — according to the MK account.

 Late last year, Trump announced, per CNBC, that the United States would withdraw from the 1987 Intermediate-Range Nuclear Forces (INF) treaty, saying that Russia had committed violations.
 Underwater nuclear devices, however, are not regulated by the INF treaty.